brucify/revolutax/README.md

     <PATH>    Path to the csv file that contains transactions.

 OPTIONS:
-    -c, --currency <CURRENCY>    Print to stdout a new csv file with transactions with type 'Exchange' in the target currency.
-'ALL' for all currencies.
+    -c, --currency <CURRENCY>    Give 'ALL' for all currencies.
+    -e, --exchanges              Print to stdout a new csv file with transactions with type 'Exchange'
     -h, --help                   Print help information
 ```